Richardaeld/Fat_Racoon_Kitchen/README.md

 ### Developer Testing Methods
 + Every test of **Developer Tests** was preformed on the above listed systems and the specified screen orientation.
-+ Between landscape and portrait tests, the application is appropriately refreshed.
++ For landscape and portrait tests, the application is appropriately refreshed.
 This is a critical part of the test!
 Part of these tests is that the application is appropriately refreshed during tests to check for errors.
 This helps test for stability and ensures that tablet and mobile users have a good experience.
 + After completion of all of the **Developer Tests** on each system, the system was tested again with random moments of spam clicking and switching between landscape/portrait.